PA573 THE SMART GRID AND SUSTAINABLE COMMUNITIES

 The course will help prepare students to contribute to grid modernization as project developers, engineers, program managers, policy analysts, business analysts, attorneys, economists and other key positions.
 It will also serve as a valuable resource for those who may not want to focus their careers on energy related issues but appreciate the value of knowing more about how the transformation taking place in the energy sector can support other aspects of sustainable development.

-Distance learning Zoom option available (Real-time & recorded sessions).
+Distance-learning / Zoom option is available (real-time & recorded sessions).

 Smart Grid Public Forum